Cloudilly/Hack/README.md

 #Mock App
-Repository contains sample codes required to build a quick mock app that consists of just images.
+Repository contains sample codes required to build a quick mock app consisting of just static images.
 Great for hackathons and product demos.

 Flow of app shown sequentially below.
 Tap anywhere on screen to move to the next view.
 ![Rainbow](https://github.com/Cloudilly/Images/blob/master/hack.jpg)